gmmatt/torgeternity/Readme.md

 v.
 2.6.5
 - Fixed issue in 2.6.4 where drop-downs did not work in item sheets
+- Fixed issue where chat message displaying item description was not working

 v.
 2.6.4
 - Fixed issue where scene backgrounds could not be created/changed